Yarin96/Travel-Advisor/README.md

 # Travel Advisor App 🗺️

-Easy-to-use *Travel Advisor* application targeting your current location on the map, and provides recommendations and information of various attractions, hotels and restaurants.
+Easy-to-use *Travel Advisor* application targeting your current location on the map, and providing recommendations and information of various attractions, hotels and restaurants.

 ## Extra features are included